CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 1. Note the direction of the arrows on the top of the current transformers.
    - If you are measuring 1 voltage (the default configuration):
       1. CT1 should be on the same side of the split phase as the breaker for the plug that the AC transformer is plugged into, and should point in the direction of the current flowing into your house.
-      2. CT2 should point in the opposite direction as CT1
+      2. CT2 should point in the opposite direction as CT1.
+Note: If you are measuring a second voltage with the VC+ input this CT will go in the same direction as the first.
 2. Clip the current transformers around the two large main wires, usually at the top of the breaker box. **DO NOT TOUCH BARE METAL ON THESE WIRES**.
 There is one current transformer for each phase.
-3. Make sure the current transformers are not in the way of anything else and are snapped closed around the wires. **Do not force them shut – if they will not close you will need a larger current transformer**
+3. Make sure the current transformers are not in the way of anything else, and are snapped closed around the wires. **Do not force them shut – if they will not close you will need a larger current transformer**

 ![SCT016 Install](/images/current_transformer_SCT016-install2.jpg)